 Information Technology Plan

-An organization’s electronic data, which may be vital to business continuity, could be vulnerable in the event of disaster.
-An emergency disaster plan should include procedures that mitigate such a loss, like regular data backups to an off-site location, hardware and software recovery strategies, security updates, password protocols and data recovery plans.
+An organization’s electronic data, which may be vital to business continuity, could be vulnerable in the event of a disaster.
+An emergency disaster plan should include procedures that mitigate such a loss, like regular data backups to an off-site location, hardware and software recovery strategies, security updates, password protocols, and data recovery plans.

 A disaster plan is only as effective as the employees’ awareness and preparedness.
 A training plan identifies the necessary disaster preparedness instructions for the employees.
 In addition, the plan highlights the specialized training that different teams should receive.
-For example, the business continuity plan, crisis communications strategy and emergency response teams.
+For example, the business continuity plan, crisis communications strategy, and emergency response teams.
 The plan should list drills and exercises that the organization can use to prepare its staff, as well as a set of standards to evaluate the effectiveness of the disaster preparedness plan.
 The ability of employees to follow through with their respective responsibilities should also be benchmarked regularly.

 After implementing a disaster preparedness plan, an organization should continue to test and improve the procedures in place through a series of tests and exercises